-NEWS: The Canadian government’s Minister of Transport, the Honourable Omar Alghabra, announced new Interim Orders which prohibit cruise vessels in all Canadian waters until February 28, 2022.
+NEWS: The Canadian government’s Minister of Transport, the Honourable Omar Alghabra, announced new Interim Orders which bans cruise ships in all Canadian waters until February 28, 2022.

 - Cruise vessels carrying more than 100 people are still prohibited from operating in Canadian waters.